 Oklevueha NAC welcomes people of all races, nationalities, religions and lifestyles without prejudice.
 To see information about recent public events, take a look at the Rotary International World Peace Conference.
 Enjoy the video presentation here.
+A recent article in the Huffington Post highlights some of our members and the wonderful works they are involved in.
+Take a look here to see how we are supporting the protests against the North Dakota Pipeline.

 Indigenous American Native spirituality has been practiced in North and South America since before recorded history.